 Study of one or more major topics in junior-level mathematics.
 May be repeated for credit when topic varies.
 3301 Differential Equations (3-3-0) Prerequisite: A grade of C or better in MATH 2401and MATH 2402.
 Credit or enrollment in MATH 2407 is recommended.
 Ordinary differential equations, with emphasis on methods of solution of first order equations, homogeneous and non-homogeneous linear equations and systems of linear equations.
 Power series solutions of some linear equations and elementary applications are also covered.
 3302 Probability and Statistics (3-3-0) Prerequisite: A grade of C or better in MATH 2402.

 Probability and statistics useful for science and engineering applications.
 Topics include: probability distributions, statistical inference, estimation, testing of hypotheses, linear regression and analysis of variance.
 Standard statistical packages are used.
 Credit may not be earned for both MATH 3302 and STAT 3309.
 3303 Geometry for Teachers (3-3-0) Prerequisite: A grade of C or better in MATH 1301 and junior standing.
 Topics selected from: properties of angles, lines, triangles, polygons, polyhedra, circles, similarity and congruency of triangles, area perimeter, surface area, volume geometric constructions, transformations, tessellation, investigating patterns in geometry for problem solving, the Pythagorean Theorem, the coordinate plane and an introduction to geometric proofs.
+The NCTM's Principles and Standards for School Mathematics and the Texas Administrative Code (TACs), Title 19, Part II, Chapter 111 will be referenced.
+The use of technology is included.
 This course is primarily designed for students in the Teacher Preparation program.
-3306 Introduction to Modern Algebra (3-3-0) Prerequisite: A grade of C or better in MATH 2405 and MATH 2407.
-Rigorous treatment of modern algebra topics including group theory (elementary properties, direct products, cosets, isomorphisms, homomorphisms, factor groups) and introduction to rings and fields.
-Applications include coding, permutation groups, symmetry and polynomial rings.
-3307 Introduction to Real Analysis (3-3-0) Prerequisite: A grade of C or better in MATH 2407 and MATH 2402.
-Rigorous treatment of real analysis topics including properties of the real numbers, sequences and series of real numbers, limits, continuity and differentiability of functions, sequences and series of functions and the Riemann integral.
+3306 Introduction to Modern Algebra (3-3-0) Prerequisite: A grade of C or better in MATH 2405 (Discrete Mathematics) and MATH 2407 (Linear Algebra).
+Topics include operations on sets, groups, Abelian groups, permutation groups, subgroups, the integers modulo n, cyclic groups, direct products, cosets, quotient groups, normal subgroups, group homomorphisms and isomorphisms, and an introduction to rings.
+Applications will include coding, networks, minimal spanning trees and linear machines, as time permits.
+3307 Analysis I (3-3-0) Prerequisite: Grade of C or better in MATH 2402 and MATH 2405.
+A rigorous treatment of the elements of calculus and its foundations including techniques of proof, sets and functions, structure of the real number system, topology of reals, sequences, limits and continuity of functions of one real variable, differentiation and integration.
+Proof writing is emphasized.
 3308 Numerical Methods (3-3-0) Cross-listed as CS 3308.
 Credit may not be earned for both.
 Prerequisite: Grade of C or better in CS 1408 or CS 1410, MATH 2407 and MATH 2402.
 Develop and implement algorithms used in solving a variety of problems from science and engineering, including numerical solutions of linear systems of equations and nonlinear equations, curve fitting, approximation, numerical differentiation and integration, and numerical solutions of ordinary differential equations.
 Computer techniques are used in obtaining and analyzing numerical solutions.
-3311 Geometry (3-3-0) Prerequisite: A grade of C or better in MATH 2407.
+3311 Differential Geometry (3-3-0) Prerequisite: A grade of C or better in MATH 2402 and MAH 2407.Geometry of curves and surfaces is introduced and applications are discussed.
+Topics will be selecte3d from parametric equations, tangent and normal vectors, curvature and torsion, first and second fundamental forms, geodesics and isometries.
+Surfaces of constant curvature are discussed as models of non-Euclidean geometries.

-Euclidean, affine and projective geometries are introduced and their modern applications are discussed.
-A brief historical development of the various geometries is given and selected topics from hyperbolic geometry and elliptic geometry are introduced.
-Computer-based explorations of geometric concepts and constructions are emphasized.
 3312 Set Theory (3-3-0) Prerequisite: Grade of C or better in MATH 2405.